ddigiorg/pattern-sequence-predictor/README.md

 [PUT PICTURE HERE]

-In step one each column selects a winner neuron based on how well each neuron's memories compare to the receptive field's input values.
-Each column essentially behaves like a Self Organizing Map where each neuron has a "sum" value calculated by taking the Euclidian distance of every node's memory and corresponding input value:
+Each column selects a winner neuron by looking at every neuron in a column comparing it's memories to the column's receptive field input values.
+The best matching neuron is the winner neuron of the column.
+Programatically, each column essentially behaves like a Self Organizing Map where each neuron has a "sum" value calculated by taking the Euclidian distance of every node's memory and corresponding input value:

 ```
    for every value-memory pair i: